Troubleshooting Docker-related errors

 Postgres authentication failed

-In more detail, if you're getting an error of the following form (pasting a full example for easier greppability):
+If you are getting an error of the following form (pasting a full example for easier greppability):

 museum-1 | panic: pq: password authentication failed for user "pguser"